rarar0/Windows_Server_Hardening/README.md

 # Windows Server Hardening
 ### This script served as a study of Windows Server R2 security hardening.
 **Disclaimer**: This script was built to be run in a VM for testing and educational purposes.
 It was not built for a production environment nor for malicious purposes.
-It is a combination of cmd bash and PowerShell.

 #### There are two versions:
 A PowerShell script meant to be run right in PowerShell. (probably behind)